Carpentersville, Illinois: History

 For the next hundred years, Carpentersville did not grow as rapidly as other Fox River communities which had more direct rail connections to Chicago.
 The electric interurban railroad came to Carpentersville in 1896.
 The line was built by the Carpentersville, Elgin and Aurora Railway from a connection with the streetcar system in Elgin, Illinois and ran for four miles, terminating at the Illinois Iron and Bolt foundry on Main Street.
 This company changed ownership several times, including the Aurora, Elgin and Chicago Railway.
 It ended up being owned by the Aurora, Elgin and Fox River Electric Company in 1924.
 This line was always operated separately from the rest of the system, which included all traction lines between Carpentersville and Yorkville.
 This was a great convenience to factory workers who traveled to Elgin and for Elgin workers to come to Carpentersville.
 The line was used by everyone to enjoy Elgin's Trout Park and to enjoy the "summer cars" for a cool ride.
 The line started to fail with the onset of the Great Depression and the establishment and paving of Illinois Route 31, which encouraged automobile use and the creation of a bus route.
 The final blow came in 1933, when a tornado destroyed the bridge over the Fox River just south of West Dundee.

 Until the 1950s, Carpentersville consisted of a street grid along the Fox River centered on Main Street, which was the only highway bridge across the Fox River between Algonquin and Dundee.
 The Meadowdale Shopping Center, which was anchored by Wieboldt's, Carson Pirie Scott, Cook's and W.T.
 Grant; it also featured an indoor ice skating rink, overshadowed the commercial district along the River.
 A large section of the shopping mall on the north side was torn down in the 1990s and a new post office building was built.

 In 1956, to reflect this population shift, Dundee Community High School relocated from its former site on Illinois Route 31 to Cleveland Avenue (now Carpentersville Middle School).
 In 1964, a second high school, named for Irving Crown, opened on Kings Road on the northern edge of Meadowdale.
 The two schools have now merged.
 DeLacey (one of the schools built on Kings Road) was closed and demolished, and was remade on Cleveland Ave.

 From 1958 to 1969, Carpentersville was home to the Meadowdale International Raceway, a 3.27 mi long automobile race track located west of Illinois Route 31 which was also started by Besinger.
 The site is now a Township Park and County Forest Preserve.

-In the 1990s and 2000s, Carpentersville began to expand is development further west along Randall Road with the construction of many new subdivisions and shopping centers that including Woodman's Markets and Menards.
+In the 1990s and 2000s, Carpentersville began to expand is development further west along Randall Road with the construction of many new subdivisions and shopping centers.